horizontalsystems/blockchain-crypto-guides/DeFi/1-what-is-defi.md

 We aim to give you a clear guidance on what that new phenomena is, what makes it special, what kind of products exist, and more importantly how to approach it from an investment point of view.

-Decentralized Finance, or DeFi in short, describes a category of financial products which provide financial services but are not controlled by a centralized entity.
+Decentralized Finance, or DeFi in short, describes a category of products which provide financial services but are not controlled by a centralized entity.

 > Traditional financial services like deposit accounts, money remittances, stock brokerages etc. are 'centralized'.
 There is a regulated legal entity that administers user's access to the service and keeps assets on behalf of the user.
 >